 The Constitutional Court had to decide in this case, among other issues, whether the facts could be qualified as crimes against humanity and therefore, no statutory limitations could possibly be applied in prosecuting this case, leading to rejecting the amparo complaint filed.
 The Constitutional Court referred, in order to decide this case, to the case-law of the IACtHR concerning Peru, which did not pronounce itself on the qualification of the facts as crimes against humanity, and to the Venice Commission amicus curiae opinion produced in 2011 (CDL-AD(2011)041), which gave feedback on the different practice followed by European countries while facing past crimes against humanity and on the present definition of crimes against humanity in international law.
-It is unclear how Peru is going to comply with the IACtHR's case-law after such a decision.
+A request for the annulment of the decision is pending at the Constitutional Court of Peru.